zarf-dev/proposals/0051-v1beta1-schema/README.md

 If a package has these fields defined, then `zarf dev upgrade-schema` will error and print a recommendation for an alternative.

 - `.components.[x].group` will be removed.
-Similar functionality was introduced with the field `components[x].target.flavor`.
+Similar functionality was introduced with the field `components[x].selector.flavor`.
 This shifts component selection to the create side, and is the recommended replacement.
 - `.components.[x].default` will be removed.
 It was used to determine the default `.components[x].group`.
 It also gave the default to the (Y/N) prompt during interactive deploys, this use was secondary and not important enough to keep the field around.
 - `.components.[x].dataInjections` will be removed. https://docs.zarf.dev/best-practices/data-injections-migration/ details migrating off of this field.
 - `.components.[x].charts.[x].variables` will be removed.
 Users are encouraged to use [Zarf values](../0021-zarf-values/) instead.